 Rising damp is caused when water comes up through a property’s foundations and into the masonry walls.

-A faulty DPC, or even a non-existent one if your property was built before DPCs became a legal requirement in 1875, will almost certainly be the cause of the issue.
+A faulty DPC, or even a non-existent one if the property was built before DPCs became a legal requirement in 1875, will almost certainly be the cause of the issue.

 How to spot rising damp